alvinmdj/mobile-cross-platform-if670/README.md

 ## What's inside this repo

+- **Tugas Individu**

+  First assignment for theory class, create a Joule (mobile application) clone.

-### Week 01 - Understanding Ionic Basic
+- **Week 01 - Understanding Ionic Basic**

   Working with Ionic CDN and vanilla JavaScript to create a simple BMI calculator.

-### Week 02 - Ionic & React.js & TypeScript (Part 1)
+- **Week 02 - Ionic & React.js & TypeScript (Part 1)**

   Working with Ionic, React.js and TypeScript to create a simple BMI calculator.

-### Week 03 - Ionic & React.js & TypeScript (Part 2)
+- **Week 03 - Ionic & React.js & TypeScript (Part 2)**

   Re-create a better project structure with components and add feature to change between cm/kg and ft/lbs to calculate the BMI.

 ## Get Started
 - Clone this repo: